zephyrproject-rtos/zephyr/doc/guides/pm/system.rst

 #######################

 The kernel enters the idle state when it has nothing to schedule.
-If enabled via the :kconfig:`CONFIG_PM` Kconfig option, the Power Management Subsystem can put an idle system in one of the supported power states, based on the selected power management policy and the duration of the idle time allotted by the kernel.
+If enabled via the :kconfig:option:`CONFIG_PM` Kconfig option, the Power Management Subsystem can put an idle system in one of the supported power states, based on the selected power management policy and the duration of the idle time allotted by the kernel.